 Components of Concrete

-cement, sand, aggregates and water.
-Mixture of Portland cement and water is called as paste.
-So, concrete can be called as a mixture of paste, sand and aggregates.
-Sometimes rocks are used instead of aggregates.
+Cement, sand, aggregates and water are the components of concrete.
+A mixture of Portland cement and water is called a pasta.
+So, concrete can be described as a mixture of paste, sand, and aggregates, although sometimes rocks are used in place of aggregates

 The cement paste coats the surface of the fine and coarse aggregates when mixed thoroughly and binds them.
 Soon after mixing the components, hydration reaction starts which provides strength and a rock solid is obtained.